karkranikhil/salesforcetroop/docs/lwc/data_binding.md

 ![One Way Data Binding](assets/LWC/oneWayDataBinding.PNG)

+> **After Spring ’20 release-** All fields in a Lightning web component class are reactive.
+If a field’s value changes, and the field is used in a template or in a getter of a property that’s used in a template, the component rerenders and displays the new value.

 ## Example of One-Way Data Binding

 1. In VS Code, open the Command Palette by pressing `Ctrl+Shift+P` on Windows or `Cmd+Shift+P` on macOS.